 There’s a truism that nobody sets out to make a bad movie but for myriad reasons bad movies are made.
 Some are bad because they don’t have resources like time or money to make the best film possible.
 Others are bad because executives at studios micro-manage scripts and productions.
 Some films are misguided pet projects of auteurs.
 But, arguably, the blame for the majority of bad movies lies with the marketplace.
 Films that won’t make money or sell enough products, regardless of how promising they seem, won’t be invested in.
 The numbers suggest that the faceless masses actually like bad movies.
 The six movies nominated for Worst Film this year at The Razzies totaled nearly $1.6B at the box office while the nine movies nominated for Best Picture at the Oscars have made approximately $750M.

 All this talk of bad movies, which is just a proxy for bad art, suggests that there is an easy criteria by which cultural elites separate the goats from the sheep.
 Boring, enigmatic, subtitled to the right, and well lit, easily resolved, happy endings to the left.
 What makes one film good and another bad?
-It’s not mass consensus, plenty of people quite liked the dark and gritty Batman V Superman: Dawn of Justice despite it being nearly universally panned by critics.
-Money is no indicator of quality either.
-I don’t want to pile on Batman V Superman: Dawn of Justice but it made almost $873M.
-Of course, that’s considered a flop by some.
+It’s not mass consensus—plenty of people quite liked the dark and gritty Batman V Superman: Dawn of Justice, despite its being nearly universally panned by critics.
+Money is no indicator of quality, either.
+I don’t want to pile on Batman V Superman: Dawn of Justice, but it made almost $873M.
+(Of course, that’s considered a flop by some.)
 How do audiences decide what is good and what is not good?
 Are we to interact with the art and entertainment we consume with the simple candor of the United States Supreme Court Justice, who, when deciding a case about obscenity, opted to forgo giving criteria in favor of the more honest, “I know it when I see it”?

 One of my favorite bands is the Smoking Popes.
 I was at one of their shows and there was a moment in the song “Pretty Pathetic” when the audience’s singing was so robust the lead singer stepped from the mic and let us have it.
 I was moved to tears.
 My wife, however, can’t stand the Smoking Popes.
 Taste is subjective.
 What one person likes another person may hate, but our tastes are not innate.
 Taste is delivered to us by our circumstances and culture, by experts and peers, by private and shared experiences.
-The real effort is not in deciding if a piece of art is good or bad, which is subjective anyways, but, rather, are our tastes good or bad?
-Are we engaging well?
+The real effort is not in deciding if a piece of art is good or bad, which is subjective anyway, but, rather, in deciding whether our tastes good or bad—are we engaging well?

 Awards shows and critics alike help guide our tastes on a macro-level and teach us how to engage with the media we consume.
 When The Razzies crown the most obvious candidates with a cynical shallowness, they teach audiences to treat art in the most crass and pragmatic ways.
 Instead of asking what a film is, what it is saying, what it means, they train us to judge a film on what will get the biggest laugh or most attention.
 In this paradigm, the art and entertainment we interact with is a bludgeoning tool of our own self-aggrandizement.
 This makes art propaganda.
 It puts art in the service of our egos, agendas, and tastes.